blakeblackshear/frigate/README.md

-# Frigate - Realtime Object Detection for IP Cameras
+# Frigate - NVR With Realtime Object Detection for IP Cameras
 Uses OpenCV and Tensorflow to perform realtime object detection locally for IP cameras.
 Designed for integration with HomeAssistant or others via MQTT.

-Use of a [Google Coral USB Accelerator](https://coral.withgoogle.com/products/accelerator/) is optional, but highly recommended.
+Use of a [Google Coral Accelerator](https://coral.ai/products/) is optional, but highly recommended.
 On my Intel i7 processor, I can process 2-3 FPS with the CPU.
 The Coral can process 100+ FPS with very low CPU load.

 - Leverages multiprocessing heavily with an emphasis on realtime over processing every frame
 - Uses a very low overhead motion detection to determine where to run object detection